Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Conclusions

 \section{Conclusions}

 In this paper, we propose an efficient learning-driven framework, which can achieve an image-only 3D reconstruction of surgical scenes and preliminary laparoscopic localization.
 A fine-tuned learning-based stereo estimation network and a dense visual reconstruction algorithm are proposed to recover the 3D structure of tissue surface.
 In addition, a visual localization module that incorporates our reconstructed 3D structure is presented to achieve coarse-to-fine laparoscopic tracking using only image as input.
-The proposed reconstruction method for complicated surgical scenes can run at 12 fps.
 We also evaluate our framework qualitatively and quantitatively in three datasets to demonstrate its accuracy and efficiency.

 This work assumes a surgical scene with small deformation for the reconstruction and localization framework.
 In the future, we will apply our stereo dense reconstruction and camera localization framework to ENT surgery.